 Safety at Gunstock

 Common Sense, it's one of the most important things to keep in mind and practice when on the slopes.
-The National Ski Areas Association (NSAA) believes education, helmet use, respect and common sense are very important when cruising down the mountain.
+The National Ski Areas Association (NSAA) believes, and Gunstock is committed to, education, helmet use, respect and common sense are very important when cruising down the mountain.
 NSAA developed Your Responsibility Code to help skiers and boarders be aware that there are elements of risk in snowsports that common sense and personal awareness can help reduce.

 Seven Points to Your Responsibility Code